 Homemade whipped cream is a must-have this holiday season.
 Any slice of pie or cup of coffee, cider or hot chocolate goes from good to great in an instant with a big dollop of homemade whipped cream.

 Made with only a few simple ingredients, this pumpkin spice whipped cream is perfect for all your favorite fall drinks and desserts.
-Pumpkin pie spice doesn't actually contain any pumpkin - it is just a great blend of fall spices like cinnamon, ginger, nutmeg and cloves.
-This whipped cream would be perfect on your homemade pumpkin spice lattes or pumpkin pie cheesecake, and also completely delicious on non-pumpkin treats like apple cider or a mini apple crumble tart.
+Pumpkin pie spice doesn’t actually contain any pumpkin – it is just a great blend of fall spices like cinnamon, ginger, nutmeg and cloves.
+This whipped cream would be perfect on your homemade pumpkin spice lattes or pumpkin pie cheesecake, and also completely delicious on non-pumpkin treats like air fryer cinnamon apples or a mini apple crumble tart.